 During downturns, beta portfolios go through drawdowns.
-They dip as much as 50% in a downturn like the 2008 crash, which makes it impossible to stay invested for long.
-But alpha portfolios increase returns, and reduce drawdowns.
-So you can just invest and forget.
+They can dip as much as it happened during the 2008 financial crisis, which makes it impossible to stay invested for long.
+But alpha portfolios can provide uncorrelated returns, and potentially help reduce drawdowns.

 |Typical Hedge Fund||qplum|

 |Annual Fees||2% of assets under management + 20% of profits||0.50% of assets under management|

 Ask our interactive bot